 This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

 Impact of strategies:

-Target 1 - Learning gaps are closed between disadvantaged and non-disadvantaged pupils.
+- Target 1 Learning gaps are closed between disadvantaged and non-disadvantaged pupils. - Target 2 Improved reading attainment among disadvantaged pupils.